-Lauren D. Arnold, Ph.D., M.P.H.
+Lauren D. Arnold, Ph.D., M.P.H., CPH

-Ph.D., UMDNJ- School of Public Health/Rutgers University
+Ph.D., Rutgers School of Public Health

-M.P.H., UMDNJ- School of Public Health/Rutgers University
+M.P.H., Rutgers School of Public Health

 B.A., Douglass College/Rutgers University

-Cancer epidemiology, health disparities, public health education
+Cancer prevention and control, health disparities, public health education

 Publications and Media Placements

 - Arnold LD, *McGilvray M, *Cooper JK, James AS.
 Inadequate cancer screening: Lack of provider-continuity is a greater obstacle than medical mistrust.
 J Health Care Poor Underserved.
 2017;28(1):362-377.

 - Nelson EJ, Maynard BR, Loux T, *Fatla J, *Gordon J, Arnold LD.
 The acceptability of self-sampled screening for HPV DNA: A systematic review and meta-analysis.
 Sex Transm Infect.
 2017 Feb;93(1):56-61.